 What’s your favorite memory from NWC?

-I look back and there are so many things I loved—chapel, conversations in the caf’, late-night conversations on 3rd North Steggy, my psych classes, Spring Service Projects, and many more.
+I look back and there are so many things I loved—chapel, conversations in the caf’, late-night conversations on 3rd North Steggy, my psych classes, Spring Service Partnerships, and many more.
 Some of my favorite memories were being part of the psych department—our conference trips and our holiday or “just because” parties were priceless.